CodeMaster7000/Summer-Holidays-Poem/README.md

 Simply run `python3 ImmersivePoem.py` in a terminal if you have Python 3.

-(And thanks to ChatGPT for the old-fashioned language).
+(And thanks to ChatGPT for the old-fashioned language)